clsergent/USBKeychain/README.md

 For more complex operations, the python script command.py must be used while the key is plugged.

 ## Building the key
 Refer to the following drawing to build the key.
-Then upload the firmware (e. g. using ISP).
+Then upload the firmware using ISP.

 ![Diagram](Images/Diagram.jpg)